PeterCxy/paprika/README.md

 `theme`: The name of the theme to use for your blog.
 Must be a subdirectory in `./theme`, and the default one is `default`.
 The selected theme will be compiled statically into the final `.wasm` binary.
 For more information on themes, continue reading this documentation.

 `plugin_identifier`: Used in Standard Notes to distinguish plugins.

+`preferred_url`: OPTIONAL.
+The preferred URL to use for the options "Open Post" and "Open Blog" (and for these options ONLY) in the Standard Notes Actions menu.
+Must NOT include a trailing `/`.
+This is useful if you publish your blog at `https://your_domain.com` but use a `workers.dev` domain for your Standard Notes plugin address.

 `redirects`: OPTIONAL.
 A map of URLs where the key will be mapped to the value by Paprika using 301 redirects.
 This is mainly useful for migration from another blogging platform.